Privacy Policy

 b.
 U.S. Residents (including California)

-• Access personal information
+• Access your personal information

-• Correct inaccurate data
+• Correct inaccurate personal information

-• Opt out of certain data sharing
+• Opt out of the sale or sharing of personal information

 c.
 Global Rights